devict/magopie/README.md

 * Improve/replace the authentication mechanism.
 * Create an iOS app using the gomobile bindings.

+## Development
+Go dependencies are vendored under `vendor/`.
+If you need to add or update a dep you should use the [govendor tool][govendor].

+Development currently targets Go version 1.6 but will probably work on 1.5 with the vendor experiment enabled.

 ## Licenses
 Magopie is licensed with the [MIT license](LICENSE).